kublr/demos/demo9-jupyter-pyspark/README.md

 ## Motivation

-Spark, Jupyter Notebook, and HDFS are very popular tools in the data scientists community.
+Spark, Jupyter Notebook, and HDFS are very popular tools in the data science community.
 HDFS carries the burden of storing big data,
 Spark provides many powerful tools to process them, while Jupyter Notebook is a de-facto standard UI to manage them all.

-On the other hand, Kubernetes and Kublr make it simple and easy to deploy, scale, and otherwise manage all that stuff.
+On the other hand, Kubernetes and Kublr make it simple and easy to deploy, scale, and otherwise manage everything.
 This guide explains how to do it.

 ## Features

-- Jupyter Notebook with Spark 2.4.0 (Hadoop 2.6) and Python 3.6.
+- Jupyter Notebook with Spark 2.4.0 (Hadoop 2.6) and Python 3.6
-  - PySpark is already installed.
+  - PySpark is already installed
-  - Notebooks are persistent.
+  - Notebooks are persistent
-- HDFS (optional).
+- HDFS (optional)
   - Default installation includes:
-    - 2 namenodes, 1 active and 1 standby, with 100 GB volume each.
+    - 2 namenodes, 1 active and 1 standby, with 100 GB volume each
-    - 4 datanodes.
+    - 4 datanodes
-    - 3 journalnodes with 20 GB volume each.
+    - 3 journalnodes with 20 GB volume each
-    - 3 zookeeper servers (to make sure only one namenode is active) with 5 GB volume each.
+    - 3 zookeeper servers (to make sure only one namenode is active) with 5 GB volume each
-    - an HDFS client pod.
+    - an HDFS client pod
-  - Persistent data.
+  - Persistent data
   - Reliability: even if all pods fail, they are recovered automatically, and previously stored data is available.
 However, transparent failover during working with HDFS from Jupyter Notebook is not guaranteed, at least because active and standby name nodes can swap.
-- Spark 2.4.0 (Hadoop 2.6).
+- Spark 2.4.0 (Hadoop 2.6)
-  - Kubernetes creates as many workers as the user requests creating a `pyspark.SparkContext` in Jupyter Notebook.
+  - Kubernetes creates as many workers as the user requests creating a `pyspark.SparkContext` in Jupyter Notebook
-  - Kubernetes delete workers automatically when the user stops the `pyspark.SparkContext` or the Python3 kernel in Jupyter Notebook.
+  - Kubernetes deletes workers automatically when the user stops the `pyspark.SparkContext` or the Python3 kernel in Jupyter Notebook
   - Kubernetes restores failed workers automatically, even during calculations.
 A restored worker picks up and completes the work interrupted by the failure, so the failover is transparent to users.
-  - Multi-user work is supported: each user can create their own independent workers.
+  - Multi-user work is supported: each user can create their own independent workers
-  - Data locality: data processing is performed in such a way that the data stored on and HDFS node is processed by Spark workers executing on the same Kubernetes node (if any), which leads to significantly reduced network usage and better performance.
+  - Data locality: data processing is performed in such a way that the data stored on and HDFS node is processed by Spark workers executing on the same Kubernetes node (if any), which leads to significantly reduced network usage and better performance
-- Auto-scaling Kubernetes cluster (optional).
+- Auto-scaling Kubernetes cluster (optional)
-  - Automatic creation of more Kubernetes nodes when there are no enough resources for spark workers.
+  - Automatic creation of more Kubernetes nodes when there are no enough resources for spark workers
-  - Automatic down-scaling when the load is low to decrease costs.
+  - Automatic down-scaling when the load is low to decrease costs

-## Preparing Docker Images For Jupyter Notebook And Spark Workers
+## Preparing Docker Images for Jupyter Notebook and Spark Workers

-We have already prepared all necessary images, so if you trust us, you can just use them and skip this part of the guide.
+We have already prepared all necessary images for you to use.
-Otherwise, read on.
+If you would like to prepare your own, read on.

 We assume that you've cloned this repository, and your current working directory is `demo9-jupyter-pyspark`